Spencer County Soccer Association

 F. Removal.
 Any officer appointed may be removed at any time with or without cause, but such removal shall be without prejudice to the contract rights, if any, of the person so removed.

-ARTICLE V: Standards of Conduct
+Code of Conduct

 A. High standards of conduct will be expected of referees, players and volunteers at all times, in accordance with the SCSA Mission Statement and Code of Conduct agreed upon when registering.
 Any person found to be conducting themselves in a contrary manner will first be given written warning by the SCSA officers.
 A second offense will result in dismissal from the program.
 Actions which would warrant such action will be at the discretion of its officers.
 Examples of unacceptable behavior are: